augmentedlogic/jettpack/README.md

-# flere-jettpack
+# jettpack

-Collection of java convenience methods, mainly targeted to be used with embedded jetty, part of flere tools
+A small collection of java convenience methods, mainly targeted to be used with embedded jetty